 As with Uruguay, but perhaps even more so, with Argentina absent, many would have considered that Brazil would be a ‘shoo-in’ to win the tournament, perhaps alongside the host nation.
 When the quarter-finals paired the four-time world champions with the latecomers to the tournament, all seemed on track.
 Had Scolari and the team – destined to regain the world crown the following year – been more attuned to potential dangers however, there were a few warning signs to take heed of.

-Despite their disadvantages, Honduras had battled through to the last eight of the tournament, losing just a single game, and that to Mexico, played on the same day as they arrived in Colombia.
+Despite their disadvantages, Honduras had battled through to the last eight of the tournament, losing just a single game, and that to Costa Rica, played on the same day as they arrived in Colombia.
 In their other two group games, they had yet to concede a goal and had disposed of the dangerous Uruguay – who would go on to reach the semi-finals – to ensure qualification.
 The spirit of Los Catrachos appeared alive and well.
 Brazil may not have taken heed.

 The game took place on 23rd July 2001 at the Estadio Palogrande in Manizales, and all seemed set for the expected result as Brazil dominated the early play.
 Although technically gifted, the Hondurans appeared lightweight in attack and vulnerable at the back against their more illustrious opponents.
 Half-time came and went without any score, but still Brazil seemed in comfortable control and surely a goal or two would come.